bytecodealliance/wasmtime/cranelift/isle/docs/language-reference.md

   `0x80`, `-0x80`) and boolean constants (`#t`, `#f`).
 * constants imported from the embedding, of arbitrary type (`$MyConst`).
-* Variable captures (bare identifiers like `x`; an identifier consists of alphanumeric characters and underscores, and does not start with a digit).
+* Variable captures and matches (bare identifiers like `x`; an identifier consists of alphanumeric characters and underscores, and does not start with a digit).
+The first occurrence of a variable `x` captures the value; each subsequent occurrence matches on the already-captured value, rejecting the match if not equal.
 * Variable captures with sub-patterns: `x @ PAT`, which captures the subterm in `x` as above but also matches `PAT` against the subterm.
 For example, `x @ (A y z)` matches an `A` term and captures its arguments as `y` and `z`, but also captures the whole term as `x`.
-* "Equal-variable" constraints (`=x`): a subterm must match an already-captured value.
 * conjunctions of subpatterns: `(and PAT1 PAT2 ...)` matches all of
   the subpatterns against the term.
 If any subpattern does not match, then this matcher fails.